 In 2022, the award-winning museum will open a new exhibition based on the social history of the now closed Slazenger’s factory, which was once a major employer for the area.
 The busy factory was full of camaraderie, always bustling and was unique in the fact that made all the balls for the Wimbledon tournament.

 The exhibition will feature a new documentary style film based on life at the factory and have lots of fun activities that people of all ages can take part in.

-The museum team are looking for any stories or memories relating to the factory and would love to speak to anyone who worked there so this important part of the boroughs industrial heritage can be recorded for the future.
+The museum team is looking for any stories or memories relating to the factory and would love to speak to anyone who worked there so this important part of the borough's industrial heritage can be recorded for the future.

 To share memories people can contact Steven Skelley, Community Heritage Curator at firstname.lastname@example.org

 When the exhibition opens the museum will throw a big party in celebration of Barnsley’s brilliant balls!